Pitt holds Iowa State to 23% shooting in 59-41 1st-round win

 Gabe Kalscheur and Jaren Holmes each had 12 points for Iowa State (19-14), which reached the Sweet 16 last year in coach T.J.
 Otzelberger’s first season.

-The Cyclones, who had lost nine of their previous 13 games, didn’t make a field goal until Holmes’ short jumper with 9:53 left in the first half, which drew a sarcastic cheer from Iowa State fans.
+The Cyclones, who had lost nine of their previous 13 games, didn’t make a basket until Holmes’ short jumper with 9:53 left in the first half, which drew a sarcastic cheer from Iowa State fans.

 Iowa State’s poor start came while shooting at the same basket that officials worked to fix before the game, causing a brief delay.